SB 326 & SB 721 Compliance Experts

 • Applies to: Apartment buildings containing three or more multifamily dwelling units.

-• What gets inspected: Qualifying exterior elevated elements such as balconies, decks, porches, stairways, walkways, and entry structures more than six feet above grade that rely in whole or substantial part on wood or wood-based products.
+• What gets inspected: Qualifying EEE's such as balconies, decks, porches, stairways, walkways, and entry structures more than six feet above grade that rely in whole or substantial part on wood or wood-based products.

 • Inspection cycle: The initial inspection must be completed by January 1, 2026, and then by January 1 every 6 years thereafter.

-• Sample rule: At least 15 percent of each type of exterior elevated element must be inspected.
+• Sample rule: At least 15% of each type of exterior elevated element must be inspected.

-In plain language, it is an exterior walking surface such as a balcony, deck, porch, stairway, walkway, or entry structure that extends beyond the building, sits more than six feet above grade, and relies in whole or substantial part on wood or wood-based structural support.
+Stairs, landings, walkways, and decks/balconies over six vertical feet in elevation, made primarily with wood-frame construction.
+In short, an exterior walking surface that extends beyond the building, sits more than six feet above grade, and relies in whole or substantial part on wood structural support.

 These inspections create a documented safety and compliance path.
 They help owners and boards catch moisture and structural deterioration earlier, budget more intelligently, and respond appropriately if repairs are needed.

-The answer usually depends on the property type and ownership structure.
-During the first conversation, we review how the property is operated and which exterior elevated elements are present so you can move forward with the right inspection plan.
+The answer usually depends on property type and ownership structure.
+We review how the property is operated and which EEE's are present so you can move forward with the right inspection plan.

 What happens after the inspection?